Education (EDU)

 Prerequisite: PSY 205 or one course in education and Junior status.

-This course explores curriculum design and classroom management strategies for teachers using cognitive, social, and emotional guidelines presented in the Massachusetts Curriculum Frameworks.
-Topics include instructional design and delivery methods, technology as a curriculum resource, formal and informal assessment techniques and their connection to instructional planning, effective communication with children and adults, and strategies for engaged and effective learning.
+Students will explore curriculum design and instructional strategies to facilitate learning that reflects the Massachusetts Curriculum Frameworks in both Science and Engineering/Technology and History and Social Science.
+Topics include anti-racist and anti-bias curriculum and instructional design and delivery methods, technology as a curriculum resource, formal and informal assessment techniques and their connection to instructional planning, effective communication, and strategies for promoting classroom spaces that develop positive social identities based on membership in multiple groups.
 Observations/fieldwork are required.
+This course must be taken at Bay Path University.

 EDU 331: Fundamentals of Instruction and Classroom Mgmt. for Secondary Ed.
 (3 credits)